Small Business Vocabulary You Need to Know

 Capital that is borrowed from a lender and can be paid back over a long period of time, typically longer than a year.

 Any costs that accrue while a business is operational.

-These are professional who invest money to make more money.
-They look for a new or up and coming business that have potential for growth.
+These are professionals who invest money to make more money.
+They look for a new or up and coming business that has the potential for growth.

 All companies should have a contingency fund, it is money set aside to cover any unexpected costs associated with running a business.